 We play three games to five points with teams of five, no subs.
 I'm struggling for breath after the first couple points, but do eventually find a rhythm, and end up doing pretty well for being out of practice and in the wrong kind of shape.

 At 2:30 I ride into town for the jazz jam at Traditions Fair Trade and Cafe.
-I walk in and am delighted to see my friend Marina Albero!
+I walk in and am delighted to see my friend Marina Albero.
 What a treat to run into such an extraordinary artist.
-She is returning from a hammered dulcimer workshop in Portland, and has hers with her.
-She brings it out and gives a mesmerizing solo performance.
+She is returning from a hammered dulcimer workshop in Portland.
+She sets up her dulcimer and gives a mesmerizing solo performance.

 Marina tells me I must return to Traditions this evening to see Trio Brasileiro, grammy-nominated choro artists who have collaborated with Anat Cohen.
 Very well then.
 I like to think I know good advice when I hear it.

-And now it’s Monday, and I’m writing up this post, and leaving out thousands of details that are pleading with me to be written about.
-I could write forty pages about each day, but I’d never get anywhere if I did.
-A good chance to practice concision, then.
+That was last night.
+Now it’s Monday, and I’m writing up this post, and leaving out thousands of details that are pleading with me to be written about.